khadija20001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -12-directory_permissions is a script that creat a directory with permission 751.

 -13-change_group is a script for changing the group owner of hello to school.

+-100-change_owner_and_group is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.